 - · Principles of care in health and social care settings

 - Supporting individuals through life events

-- Creative and therapeutic activities
+- Health promotion campaigns

 This is a Cambridge National qualification.
 If awarded at Level 2, it is equivalent to a GCSE whilst being more vocational in nature.
 It is usual for a minimum grade of a Merit to be required for progression to Level 3 subjects.
 Further details are available on page 6.